Gatland to push players to 'limit' for World Cup

 - What next for Wales after Jones & Tipuric quit?

-In sweltering conditions, the camps have become notorious for the physically and mental demands, however Gatland is unapologetic.
+In sweltering conditions, the camps have become notorious for the physical and mental demands, but Gatland is unapologetic.

 "A lot is made about the fitness but the camps are not just about being brutal," he said.

-"This is a chance for us to put in the details that you just don't get time to do in a normal campaign
+"This is a chance for us to put in the details that you just don't get time to do in a normal campaign.

 "We've prided ourselves in the past that we've been able to compete with the best teams in the world because we've worked so hard that we can play for the full 80 minutes.